Getting started with off camera flash photography

 Off camera flash limitations

-Whilst flashguns are incredibly easy to carry around, making them a very versatile and an easy source of light, they do have their limitations for off camera flash.
-Here are 4:
+Whilst flashguns are incredibly easy to carry around, making them a very versatile and easy source of light, they do have their limitations for using off camera.

 1. Shutter speed